B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Tilemap.md

 > In the following, we will be using linear algebra. <br/>
 > We are defining a line in parametric form as:
 > <math> \mathbf{r}(t) = \mathbf{r_0} + t \mathbf{d} </math> <br/>
-> Where <math>r(t)</math> is any point on the line,
+> where <math>r(t)</math> is any point on the line,
 > <math>\mathbf{r_0}</math> is the point vector (a given point on the line),
 > <math>\mathbf{d}</math> the directional vector (the direction of the line, which can be calculated by subtracting any point on the line)
 > and <math>t</math> the scaling parameter (multiply <math>\mathbf{d}</math> to move from the point vector to any point on the line, using the direction of <math>\mathbf{d}</math>.
 > Calculating <math>r(t)</math> can also be called linear interpolation.
 >
-> We are also refering to the edges as top, bottom, left and bottom as given by their position on the grid.
+> We are also referring to the corners as top, bottom, left and bottom as given by their position on the grid.

 <procedure title="Grid to World Algorithm" id="gridToWorld">
-    <p>Given: The edges of the grid as points in world coordinates (x, y), marked with red "x"'s in the figure below and
+    <p>Given: The corners of the grid as points in world coordinates (x, y), marked with red "x"'s in the figure below and
     the point that we're searching for, marked with the red "x" in the middle (also in world coordinates).
     </p>
     <step>
-    Use the edge points to form a line on the column edges, one from left to top and one from bottom to right.
+    Use the corner points to form a line on the column edges, one from left to top and one from bottom to right.
     </step>
     <step>
     Using percentages of the tile to width ratio, project the point onto the column lines (factor <math>t</math> for <math>\mathbf{r}(t)</math>).